grantschulte/mottoto-fe/README.md

 # Easy-Sleazy Use Case
 This app runs off data from your the browser location.

-It looks for a URL with this format:
+It accepts a path with this format and displays your motto.
-/#/author/:author/motto/:motto
+`/#/author/:author/motto/:motto`

 Replace `:author` with a valid url encoded author name string and `:motto` with a valid url encoded motto string to change displayed author and motto text.